LanceMcCarthy/GoldenClouds/index.md

 * The neighbor on the left has an old yellow Golden Retriever dog.
     * It's relatively timid and stays away from people.
     * If the house has been empty for a while and someone new arrives, he'll bark from his yard complaining that "you're on his mountain".
 Don't be concerned, it gives up after 10 or 15 minutes.
-* Occasionally, 2 or 3 of the neighborhood miniature dogs go on a field trip together and go hiking through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
+* Occasionally, a couple of the neighborhood's small dogs go on a field trip together and hike through everyone's yards on the street (these are the same little guys who lay in the middle of the road)
     * They pass through in a couple minutes.
-    * Although they appear to be friendly, do not engage... just ignore them.
+    * Although they may appear to be friendly, do not engage... just ignore them.

 Since we don't know how your pet behaves, we cannot assume responsiblility for their actions.
 So, we urge a bit of caution and play it safe at first.